jedlimlx/Cellular-Automaton-Viewer/README.md

 **Search Menu**: <br>
 *Generate Apgtable* - Generates an apgtable to be used with [apgsearch](https://gitlab.com/apgoucher/apgmera) <br>
 *Run Rule Search* - Starts a search program that randomly enumerates rules to find spaceships & oscillators <br>
+*Run Catalyst Search* - Starts a search program that searches for catalysts <br>

 **Help Menu**:<br>
 *About* - Opens the CAViewer Wiki in a built-in browser.<br>